Archive for the 'comedy' Category

 Cranky had to ask herself a hard question yesterday.
 I got a call for an audition and had to ask myself,” Do I really want to be in another show”?

-So the group asking me to audition sends me the script.
+So this group asking me to audition sends me the script.
 I don’t like it.
 The character I was auditioning for has another character put his hand on her breast – TWICE.
 Yuck.
-And the ending was completely stupid I thought.
+And the ending was completely stupid.
 This is where the English Major and the actress in my mind go to battle.
 Because you can be a SNOB or you can WORK.
 But you can’t be BOTH.
 Unless you are famous.
-And we all know I’m not famous, so I’m fucked.
+And we all know I’m not famous, so I’m f____d.

-And by working on it I realized the dialogue was really good.
-Maybe the play wasn’t so bad and my phobia was tricking me into not liking it because I’ve become gun shy about doing theater.
-My neuroses was making me hyper critical.
+And by working on it, I realized the dialogue was actually really good.
+Maybe the play wasn’t so bad, and my phobia was tricking me into not liking it because I’m gun shy about doing theater.
+My neuroses was making me hyper-critical.

 Also, I told myself, “Just think of the bumper crop of new stories sure to pop up during the many days and days and hours and hours of a theater rehearsal process.”